top of page

 Scleroderma, other CTDs, and Orphan Diseases

-Chair: Dr. Katrina Joy C. Chua / Dr. Francis Cuenco
+Chair: Dr. Francis Martin Cuenco, Co-chair: Dr. Katrina Joy C. Chua

 Systemic sclerosis or scleroderma is a rare systemic chronic connective tissue disease generally classified as an autoimmune rheumatic disease and its major manifestation is skin hardening and thickening.
 There are 3 pathogenic pillars in scleroderma: vasculopathy, immune activation, and fibrosis/fibroblast dysfunction.